beyondmeh/dotfiles/README.md

 * `playalert` - Plays a tune, called when a OSD notification is sent on my system
 * `respawn` - Indefinitely restart a program after it exits
 * `screenlock` - Locks the screen with a neat pixelated effect
-* `volume` - Changes the speaker volume and sends an OSD notification

 ## Usage